MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-intake-provider.md

 ## Add provider definition transformation to solution

+To add a provider definition transformation to a solution, follow these steps.

 1. Go to the [Power App Maker portal](https://make.powerapps.com) and navigate to the newly-created solution **IOMLabProviders**.
 1. Select **Add existing \> IOM Provider Definition Transformation**.
 1. Select **IOMLab Order to Dataverse Order**, and then select **Add** to add it to the solution.

 ## Create provider message handler

+To create a provider message handler, follow these steps.

 1. Go to the [Power App Maker portal](https://make.powerapps.com), navigate to **Solutions**, and open the **Default Solution**.
 1. Select **New**.